Tunnels Beneath Dover Castle

 Some of the data would have come from the Chain Home radar network, including a site just about 1.5 kilometers to the north-east.
 See my other page for pictures of the Swingate Chain Home radar site.

 Here is a small piece of Operational Navigational Chart E-1 showing Dover and the short distance to the French coast.
+It's just 22 miles from Dover to Calais.

 Below are some Ordnance Survey maps.
 First, Dover's relative location along the coastline in Kent: